CMCC-Foundation/Filaments-EBUS/README.md

 ### `regions.input`

-Define the regional boxes in a `regions.input` file, for example:
+Define the regional boxes in a `regions.input` file.
+It is structured as a dictionary with the dynamical region name (e.g. California Current system) and a list of tuples defining the boxes limits.
+The coordinates inside the tuples have to be specified as `(lon_min, lon_max, lat_min, lat_max)`.
+For example:

 ```python
 {